justas0221/ObjektinisProgramavimas3uzd/README.md

 # ObjektinisProgramavimas

-This is the sixth subversion of my project v.pradinė
+This is the first subversion of my project v.0.1

 ## Features